isomerpages/mse/news/---speeches/_posts/2022-11-15-intervention-by-minister-grace-net-zero-world-launch-event.md

 ---
-title: Net Zero World Launch Event - Ms Grace Fu
+title: Net Zero World Launch Event at the COP27 U.S. Pavilion - Ms Grace Fu
 permalink: /resource-room/category/2022-11-15-intervention-by-minister-grace-net-zero-world-launch-event
 image:
 file_url:
 description:
 ---

-**Intervention by Ms Grace Fu, Minister for Sustainability and the Environment, at Net Zero World Launch Event**
+**Intervention by Ms Grace Fu, Minister for Sustainability and the Environment, at the Net Zero World Launch Event at the COP27 U.S. Pavilion**

 **Opening remarks**